-The year after the 2008-2009 recession, emissions from fossil fuel combustion and cement production reached its highest total annual growth ever recorded.
+The year after the 2008-2009 recession, emissions from fossil fuel combustion and cement production reached their highest total annual growth ever recorded.
 Let’s hope something of that magnitude will not be repeated, but we should welcome a healthy emissions ‘rebound’ in 2021 to signal that economic activity is humming again.
 This should also drive home the point that sacrificing GDP and wealth is not sustainable for society.
-Climate and environmental objectives will not be successful at the expense of economic activity but by reshaping it – the energy transition is a disruptive growth model pushing out old, inefficient and carbon intensive activities in favor of smart, clean technologies.
-Cities, countries and continents investing into low carbon industrial and manufacturing processes, infrastructure and energy sources are creating new business opportunities.
-This is a two-way street meaning consumer culture and behavioral norms will need to evolve as well.
+Climate and environmental objectives will not be successful at the expense of economic activity but by reshaping it – the energy transition is a disruptive growth model pushing out old, inefficient and carbon-intensive activities in favour of smart, clean technologies.
+Cities, countries and continents investing in low carbon industrial and manufacturing processes, infrastructure and energy sources are creating new business opportunities.
+This is a two-way street meaning consumer culture and behavioural norms will need to evolve as well.

 Not letting this crisis go to waste is about tough decisions in the coming weeks and months that will lock in technologies and corresponding emissions in the long run.
 No one asked for it, but this is a historic opportunity for governments to expand clean energy project pipelines and agree to more ambitious nationally determined contributions (NDCs) aligned with the Paris agreement in the process.